Tips for new sellers!!!

 Faves: Different people use this feature for different reasons.
 I use mine to organize all my share groups.
 Some people who are just buyers use it for items they are interested in.
 Some use it for all of the above.
 NOTE, when you fave something you will get an alert when a seller drops a price.

-Your Cart: Do not get overly excited when someone carts an item.
+🚨 Your Cart: Do NOT get overly excited when someone carts an item.
 For me, I cart items I am interested in buying but not always that day.
+It’s also the easiest place to compare items I am interested in.
 Many buyers do the same.
 On this platform it is the easiest place to have all of the items you want to buy in one spot.
-Until fairly recently, you didn’t know who carted your items, just that it got carted.
+Until fairly recently, you didn’t even know who carted your items, just that it got carted.
 Use this as a guide in terms of people liking certain items and also pricing.
 If an item I list gets carted many times but has not sold, I will drop the price a bit.

 Offers: Oh the dreaded topic of offers.
 This is also a new feature to the app.
 Do NOT feel like you have to send an offer on items that get carted.
-I only send offers if multiple items are carted or I have some wiggle room and just want something to sell.
+I WILL say since this feature was added, I tend to send offers versus run shop sales and that’s been successful for me.
 Sometimes buyers will message you asking you for a deal.
 Again, it is ok to say no!
 In my experience, I have not gotten many lowball offers on this app compared to other places.
 If you don’t want to sell at a price, just say no thank you, not at this time.
 And don’t let it ruin your day.

 Materials: Amazon Prime is my bff.
 I spend about $6 for 100 poly mailers.
 Once you grow you may spend a little more but my max is $10 for 100.
 You can get plain ones or fun designs.
 Spend time searching and find a deal!
 I also reuse any materials I get items in that I have purchased.
 I do list this in my bio in case anyone is weird about reused stuff.
 Let’s chat double bagging.
 Again - this article is MY opinion.
 Is it necessary to double bag your items?
 No. Do I recommend it?
 100% YES!!
 I have received items that are wet, big tears in the bag, etc. And for some Mommas, buying gently used clothing is all they can afford, so make it look nice yall!
 Reuse materials to double bag, use a Walmart bag if you have nothing else, or a ziplock.
 I bought clear cellophane bags for cheap on Amazon.

 Extras: Some platforms like you to go over the top and include toys and nonsense.
 This is an app full of Mommas who just want some extra cash to buy the next size up.
-Add a hand written note and call it a day.
+Add a hand written note if you choose and call it a day.
 Because, who doesn’t love that?!
 Yes, some shops use tissue paper and ribbons and stamps and whatnot.
 I am not hating on them.
 I think thats rad.
-But for us hott mess type, double bag, fold neatly, make sure you didn’t miss any flaws, scribble a note and call it a day.
+But for us hott mess type, double bag, fold neatly, make sure you didn’t miss any flaws, scribble a note or buy a cute roll of thank you stickers to seal your double bag and call it a day.
+I’m a clear bag, thank you sticker, poly mailer, ship next day kinda shop.
 Buyers here just want their items as described and in a very timely fashion.

 Shipping Times: Yes, the app gives you 7 days but don’t make a Momma wait that long!
 That is, unless you communicated it or have it listed in your bio that you ship on certain days.
 Many Mommas work full time, keep that in mind.
 But try and ship within 2-3 days.
 I always send a message letting my buyer know when I shipped their item and to say thank you.
 If you will take longer than 3 days, just communicate.
 We are a very understanding and loving bunch!!